-Gatherings (e.g., staff meetings, guard mount, training, testing) may include up to 20 people indoors and 50 people outdoors, so long as the gathering space allows individuals to remain at least six feet apart from other individuals throughout the gathering.
+Gatherings (e.g., staff meetings, guard mount, training, testing) may include up to 10 people (when social distancing not possible) indoors and 50 people (social distancing not possible) outdoors.
+Social distancing requires individuals to remain at least six feet apart from other individuals throughout the gathering.

 TRAVEL RESTRICTIONS FOR DOD PERSONNEL

-Military personnel are prohibited from using off-base gyms.
-The base gym will be open to active duty military personnel under limitations.
+The base gym is open to active duty military personnel and dependents under limitations.

 If you’re experiencing new challenges on the home-front with managing kids, homeschooling, and any other wild factors that go on in this time of uncertainty, you’re invited to the Positive Parenting (free) 30-minute workshops happening at 1 p.m. each weekday on Zoom.